Maps4HTML/web-map-doc/docs/extension/features.md

 When toggled through the extension, announces the map movement and zoom through screen readers.

-### Rendering text/mapml resources
+### Render MapML resources

-When turned on through the extension popup, the extension enables the rendering of map documents that have no host document, just as browsers can render image resources (image/*) that have no host document.
+When turned on through the extension popup (it is on by default as shown above, but can be turned off), the extension enables the rendering of map documents that have no host document, just as browsers can render image resources (image/*) that have no host document, by synthesizing a host document at run time.
+The feature will recognize documents that are served to a browser tab (a top level browsing context) that are served with the "text/mapml" or "application/xml" Content-Type header.
+In the latter case, the extension will "sniff" for a root `<mapml- xmlns="http://www.w3.org/1999/xhtml">` element.

 ## Requirements